 Hibbett Sports, Inc. operates sporting goods stores in small to mid-sized markets, predominantly in the Southeast, Southwest, Mid-Atlantic and Midwest regions of the United States.
-Our stores offer a broad assortment of quality footwear, apparel and athletic equipment with a high level of customer service.
-As of January 29, 2011, we operated a total of 798 retail stores composed of 779 Hibbett Sports stores, 16 Sports Additions athletic shoe stores and 3 Sports & Co. superstores in 26 states.
+We believe Hibbett Sports stores are typically the primary sporting goods retailers in their markets due to the extensive selection of quality brand name merchandise and a high level of customer service.
+As of January 28, 2012, we operated a total of 832 retail stores in 26 states composed of 812 Hibbett Sports stores, 19 Sports Additions athletic shoe stores and 1 Sports & Co. superstore.

-Our primary retail format and growth vehicle is Hibbett Sports, a 5,000-square-foot store located primarily in strip centers which are usually influenced by a Wal-Mart store.
-Approximately 76% of our Hibbett Sports store base is located in strip centers, which includes free-standing stores, while approximately 24% of our Hibbett Sports store base is located in enclosed malls.
+Our primary retail format and growth vehicle is Hibbett Sports, a 5,000-square-foot store located primarily in strip centers, which are usually influenced by a Wal-Mart store.
+Approximately 77% of our Hibbett Sports store base is located in strip centers, which includes free-standing stores, while approximately 23% of our Hibbett Sports store base is located in enclosed malls.
 Over the last several years, we have concentrated and expect to continue our store base growth in strip centers versus enclosed malls.
-We believe Hibbett Sports stores are typically the primary sporting goods retailers in their markets due to the extensive selection of quality brand name merchandise and a high level of customer service.
-We do not expect that the average size of our stores opening in Fiscal 2012 will vary significantly from the average size of stores opened in Fiscal 2011.
+We do not expect that the average size of our stores opening in Fiscal 2013 will vary significantly from the average size of stores opened in Fiscal 2012.

-The volatile global economic conditions experienced in Fiscal 2010 and Fiscal 2009 improved somewhat in Fiscal 2011 and we saw an increase in comparable store and total net sales, while also enhancing net income through continued effective management of expenses.
-Unlike Fiscal 2010, all of our merchandise categories experienced robust comparable store sales.
-Footwear and equipment experienced mid-single digit comparable store sales while apparel, led by activewear and accessories, posted double-digit gains.
+The volatile global economic conditions experienced in Fiscal 2010 improved somewhat in Fiscal 2011 and Fiscal 2012, and we saw an increase in comparable store and total net sales.
+We were able to further enhance net income through continued effective management of expenses.
+In Fiscal 2011 and Fiscal 2012, footwear and apparel experienced strong comparable store sales gains.
+In Fiscal 2012, footwear and apparel experienced mid-single digit comparable store sales increases.
+Apparel sales were led by double-digit gains in activewear.

 We historically have increases in comparable store net sales in the low to mid-single digit range.
-We plan to increase total company-wide square footage by over 5% in Fiscal 2012, which is at the lower end of our historical range of 3% to 12%, but is an improvement over Fiscal 2011 and Fiscal 2010 square footage increases.
-To somewhat offset the slower new store openings, we continue to expand high performing stores, increasing the square footage in 14 existing stores in Fiscal 2011.
-We expect to expand an additional 20 stores in Fiscal 2012.
-Total sales percentage growth is expected to be in the low to mid-single digits in Fiscal 2012.
-Over the past several years, we have increased our product margin through improved vendor discounts, fewer retail price reductions and increased efficiencies in logistics.
-We expect an improvement in product margin rate in Fiscal 2012 as we continue to benefit from increased efficiencies from our previous investment in systems.
+Fiscal 2012 experienced a total company-wide square footage increase of 4.3%.
+Our plan for Fiscal 2013 is to increase total company-wide square footage over 5%, which is at the lower end of our historical range of 3% to 12% but an improvement from the last two fiscal year square footage increases.
+To supplement new store openings, we continue to expand high performing stores, increasing the square footage in 15 existing stores in Fiscal 2012.
+Generally, our expansions involve an increase in square footage of 40% to 50%.
+We expect to expand an additional 15 stores in Fiscal 2013.
+Total comparable store sales percentage growth is expected to be in the low to mid-single digits in Fiscal 2013.
+Over the past several years, we have increased our gross profit through improved vendor discounts, fewer retail price reductions and increased efficiencies in logistics.
+We expect an improvement in gross profit rate in Fiscal 2013 as we continue to benefit from improved inventory age year over year and increased efficiencies from our investment in systems.